Elton John monkeys around on new album by cartoon band Gorillaz | 98.3 WCCQ

 Elton John monkeys around on new album by cartoon band Gorillaz

-Following his collaboration with Lady Gaga on her album Chromatica, Elton’s also recorded a track for Song Machine, Season One: Strange Timez, by the British group Gorillaz.
+Following his collaboration with Lady Gaga on her album Chromatica, the pop-rock legend also will be featured on a track on Song Machine, Season One: Strange Timez, the forthcoming album by the British group Gorillaz, which is due out on October 23.

-Perhaps “group” isn’t quite the right word for Gorillaz, though: It’s actually the brainchild of British musician Damon Albarn and artist Jamie Hewlett.
+Perhaps “group” isn’t quite the right word for Gorillaz, though: It’s actually the brainchild of Damon Albarn, frontman of the popular U.K. alternative-rock band Blur, and artist Jamie Hewlett.
 Hewlett created cartoon characters to be the “band,” but Albarn is the only permanent member — it’s basically him and whoever he feels like collaborating with.

 “I am so excited to be a part of @gorillaz Song Machine Season One.
 The Pink Phantom, coming soon…” wrote Elton on Instagram.